TBR7 Motorcycle Valve Clearances (Checking & Adjusting Without Removing The Tank).

-Engine Valve Adjustment Notice: RPS Hawk 250, Bashan Brozz 250, CSC TT250, and TaoTao TBR7:
+Engine Valve Adjustment Notice: RPS Hawk 250, Bashan Brozz 250, CSC TT250, and TaoTao TBR7.

 These valve adjustment steps should apply to most Chinese “250” Dual-sport motorcycle engines (“Chonda’s”), based on the Honda CG-125 design(yes, over-bored to 229cc’s in the Chonda’s) These Chonda bikes are the RPS Hawk 250’s, CSC TT250’s, Bashan Brozz 250, and my motorcycle, the TaoTao TBR7.

-When Should You Adjust Your TBR7/Hawk 250’s Valves?
+When To Adjust Your TBR7/Hawk 250’s Valves?

 Right out of the box!
 Too often, the motorcycle is shipped with the valve clearances too small.
 I had no gap I could measure from my rocker arms to the valve stem.
 This mistake resulted in poor engine performance.